JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Ikoroshia, Welcome to DANGAN Island, Beautiful Ruin (Summer Salt)

 #### **Trails from Zero (PC)**
 It is worth the wait.
+This is the game that gets better the more you think about.

 Story/plot: The title is literally PERFECT for this game, this is all about the SSS's trails from zero to hero (The Legend of Heroes: Trails to Hero would be very goofy).
 Crossbell is shaped to be the perfect stage for a perfect shitstorm.
 All the politics hit too real in the modern world.
 The story of passionate and just people struggling in a corrupted world is just done so so well.
 Good thing this DOES NOT end on a cliffhanger, but many plot threads still left unfinished for Azure (this is some high quality sequel bait that doesn't trip your feelings but you still want to play the next anyway, I guess this model is not as profitable as ending it on a dramatic cliffhanger).
 The conclusion to that Sky side plot is also great.
 Not involving Ouroboros is a smart move, but the new villain is not really that good either.
 The overall plot is very grounded for the most part, which also means there are not too many dramatic moments to talk about, but with a lot to think about and analyse.